 Thank you.
 A very good morning, and good evening to all of you, and thank you for joining us today for the Dr. Reddy's earnings conference call for the quarter ended September 30, 2022.

 Earlier during the day, we have released our results and the same are also posted on our website.
 This call is being recorded, and the playback and transcript shall be made available on our website soon.
 All the discussion and analysis of this call will be based on the IFRS consolidated financial statements.
 To discuss the business performance and outlook, we have the leadership team of operative comprising Mr. Erez Israeli, our CEO; Mr. Parag Agarwal, our CFO; and the Investor Relations team.
-Please note that today's call is a copyrighted material of Dr. Redis and cannot be rebatcasted or attributed in press or media outlets without the company's express written consent.
+Please note that today's call is a copyrighted material of Dr. Redis and cannot be rebroadcasted or attributed in press or media outlets without the company's express written consent.

 Before I proceed with the call, I would like to remind everyone that the safe harbor contained in today's press release also pertains to this conference call.